 There are times when you want to be one with nature, to be among the plants and trees.
 But it’s hot and sticky out there… and the bugs!
 So why not bring the jungle indoors?
-We love small plants, but sometimes it requires a tree to feel fulfilled.
+For that reason, some indoor trees are the right answer for us.

 The best indoor trees to grow in your home

-1. Fiddle Leaf Fig (Ficus lyrata)
+1. Fiddle Leaf Fig (Ficus lyrata) – one of the best indoor trees

 Source: melissa_shapiro_interiors on Instagram

-No list of best indoor trees would be complete without the Fiddle Leaf Fig. With its big, dark green, sometimes referred to as violin-shaped, waxy leaves, it is hands down, the best.
+First of all, no list of best indoor trees would be complete without the Fiddle Leaf Fig. With its big, dark green, sometimes referred to as violin-shaped, waxy leaves, it is hands down, the best.

-The Fiddle Leaf Fig is easy to grow, requiring only bright, indirect light.
+Moreover, the Fiddle Leaf Fig is easy to grow, requiring only bright, indirect light.
 It does not like a lot of water but also doesn’t like it very dry.
 Slightly moist soil would be perfect.
 Even though it is called a fig, it does not produce any fruit.

 Light Requirements